-A rainwater harvesting model for your home, garden or even small farm is an imperative before you turn the first sod.
+A rainwater harvesting model for your home, garden or even small-farm is an imperative before you turn the first sod.

-In an underground reservoir like this it's much colder and we find it perfectly safe to drink; you may want to filter and sterilise it.
+In an underground reservoir like that below the water is much colder and we find it perfectly safe to drink; you may want to filter and boil it.

 The size of your reservoir is obviously dependent on the weather patterns.
 Countries with a very short, wet season will need larger storage capacity which comes at a greater cost.

 We decided on a roughly 25,000 litre tank; it is four metres in diameter, by two deep.
 That is enough to last about three-months, if conservatively used during the dry periods, assuming there is zero precipitation; usually we have some rainfall in winter.

 Safety is a feature too; our reservoir is immediately adjacent to the children's swings.
 You do not want to have a tragedy.
 Heavy concrete weights or a locking system is vital to keep inquisitive kids firmly out.

 We built into our model a sump for trapping solids from the roof; the pipework runs directly into a small recess, from which it overflows into the reservoir.
 It is filtered only by some discarded webbing from a lawnmower catcher-box.
 Cleaning the gutters is an important chore for every homeowner, but especially those who are harvesting the rain.